peterhry/peterhrynkow.com/_drafts/component-api.md

 https://twitter.com/brad_frost/status/1090733766950223878?s=21

-Composition via children is idiomatic in React and web components.
+Using the `children` prop to perform composition is idiomatic in React.

 ```jsx
 <Tabs>